martingmayer/preventr/README.md

 the authors of the PREVENT equations.
 Additionally, the Social Deprivation Index (SDI) is a key element informing the PREVENT equations.
-Citations for both appear below, as does acknowledgment of the other packages and software I used in creating {preventr}.
+Citations for both appear below, as does acknowledgment of the other packages and software I used in creating `preventr`.

 **The PREVENT equations**